 In general, the degree should represent a minimum of four years of college-level study, which follows at least 12 years of schooling at the elementary and secondary levels.

-You will need to submit a WES credential evaluation report to verify that your degree is equivalent to a U.S. bachelor’s degree.
+You will need to submit a WES, Educational Credential Evaluators Inc., or SpanTran evaluation report, to verify that your degree is equivalent to a U.S. bachelor’s degree.
 The following are general guidelines for equivalents to a U.S. bachelor’s degree:

 Canada: A three-year bachelor’s degree from Quebec or a four-year bachelor’s degree from the other provinces.